FengChingTsai/academic-kickstart/content/home/projects.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.

-title = "Projects"
+title = "Ongoing Projects"
 subtitle = ""

+[design.spacing]
+  # Customize the section spacing.
+Order is top, right, bottom, left.
+    padding = ["30px", "0", "30px", "0"]

 [content]
   # Page type to display.
 E.g. project.
   page_type = "project"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.
   # To show all items, set `tag` to "*".